-This Pooch Perfect Promo Features Dogs In Hats So You're Going to Want to Watch It - E!
+This Pooch Perfect Promo Features Dogs In Hats, So You're Going to Want to Watch It - E!
 Online

 You can get a first look at the series in the promo above, and you'll see that we're not just talking about good doggie haircuts here.
 These pups are decked out for all holidays, and sometimes they are even wearing hats or they've got donuts on their butt.

-Believe it or not, this is actually not the first time Wilson has hosted a dog grooming Show called Pooch Perfect.
-A different version of the series ran in Australia in early 2020, with Bendersky as one of the judges.
-However, Lisa Vanderpump was nowhere to be found, so this version is clearly a...pupgrade.
+Believe it or not, this is actually not the first time Wilson has hosted a dog grooming show called Pooch Perfect.
+A different version of the series ran in her native Australia in early 2020, with Bendersky as one of the judges.
+However, Vanderpump was nowhere to be found, so this version is clearly a...pupgrade.

 We'll see ourselves out.